-The Oregon Secretary of State requires every OR LLC to have a Registered Agent.
-Once you have assigned an Oregon Registered Agent, they can receive official correspondence and documents on behalf of your OR business.
-Registered Agents can be individuals or other specialized Registered Agent service businesses.
+The Oregon Secretary of State requires every OR LLC to have a Registered Agent, also referred to as a registered Agent.
+Once you have assigned an Oregon registered Agent, they can receive official correspondence and documents on behalf of your OR business. registered Agents can be individuals or other specialized Registered/registered Agent service businesses.

 What the Oregon SOS Says About Registered Agents

 Here’s some important information from the Oregon Secretary of State on OR Registered Agent services.

 “A registered agent is an individual or a business entity located at a physical street address in Oregon, whose sole responsibility is to accept legal documents (service of process, lawsuits, liens, subpoenas, etc.) on behalf of the business.
 An entity cannot designate itself as its own registered agent.

 The registered office is the physical street address where the registered agent is located during normal business hours.
 The registered office address may be the same as the business' place of business.
 The registered office address must be a physical street address located in Oregon.

 The registered office address is where the Corporation Division mails correspondence, renewal and late notices, unless a separate mailing address for the business is provided.”

 There are certain rules that you must follow when you’re appointing an Oregon Registered Agent service for your business.
 They are:

 - If the Registered Agent is a person, they must reside in Oregon.